Code-Institute-Submissions/StreamOneProjectKH/README.md

 ## Features

 ### Included features
-- Nothing currently.
+- Angular

-### Features to Implement
-- Create each view
+	- Created views for each section
 		- Home
+			- The entry point to the website
-	- Trailers
+		- Newsletter
+			- An Angular form view, used for signing up to the sites newsletter
+			- The newsletter also has a check box for asking if you wish to contribute
 		- Characters
+			- A character view for selecting a character and viewing info about them
+			- This takes advantage of custom javascript code, using arrays to store info about the characters
 		- Blog
-	- Newsletter
-- Angular
-	- Routing for views
+			- The main draw for a user of the website, the blog page has several expandable blog posts related to Kingdom Hearts news
-	- Newsletter form
+		- Media
-		- Interact with blog post times
+			- This page contains a video and an audio clip which can be expanded when the user clicks the corresponding button

 ## Tech Used